 It’s Memorial Day weekend and Chestertown has been busy re-enacting the famous tea party of Boston fame.
 Saturday morning started out with a traditional Memorial Day parade to honor our fallen soldiers, followed by a proclamation to resist the pesky tax the British were imposing on those hard working colonialists and culminating in the tea and the “Brits” being thrown over board the Sultana into the Chester River in protest.
 The crowd cheered and a good time was had by all.

 Today everybody is taking it more leisurely.
 Some of our guests are “chilling” on the front porch and enjoying an endless supply of iced tea and lemonade.
-Others are taking advantage of our membership at the Chester River Yacht and Country Club and went for a dip in the pool.

 After a rather wet spring it has been most enjoyable to have the first real taste of “summer”.